 How does Promescent work?

 Promescent is a topical anesthetic in spray form.
-So you apply it directly to your penis before sex to reduce your sensitivity, which will hopefully give you better control.
+You apply it directly to your penis before sex to reduce your sensitivity, which will hopefully give you better control.

 The ingredient which does the desensitizing is Lidocaine.
 Lidocaine is also used in some other delay products, but there’s a difference in the way Promescent is supposed to work.